CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Instrument and Test Setup

 \section{Instrument and Test Setup}

-The set of detectors tested in this work includes 280\,GHz sample detectors fabricated from TiN thin films and Al thin films developed by NIST for submillimeter applications \cite{vaskuri2025_ccat_al_mkids,duell2024_ccat_tin_al_comparison}.
+The set of sample KIDs tested in this work include 280\,GHz sample detectors fabricated from TiN thin films and Al thin films developed by NIST for submillimeter applications \cite{vaskuri2025_ccat_al_mkids,duell2024_ccat_tin_al_comparison}.
 Sample detectors are shown in Fig. \ref{fig:setup}a.
-A KID is composed of a superconducting LC circuit that acts as a resonator.
-Incoming photons of sufficiently high energy change the kinetic inductance, shifting each detector's resonant frequency and allowing sensitive, multiplexed measurements of millimeter- and submillimeter-wavelength radiation.
-A detailed description of KIDs is found in \cite{DayKidz}.
-The transmission lines of the sample KID arrays are wirebonded to custom designed printed circuit boards (PCBs).
-The 280\,GHz pixels are aligned to waveguides and mounted in a custom aluminum enclosure, which incorporates machined waveguides and integrated feedhorns for optical alignment and thermal shielding.
-Two optical filters with low-pass cutoff frequencies of 288 GHz and 330 GHz are mounted at the entrance of the enclosure to define the optical bandpass and suppress higher frequency radiation.
-Each TiN detector has a superconducting critical temperature of approximately 1.1\,K, while the Al detectors have a critical temperature of 1.4\,K. The entire assembly is mounted inside a dilution refrigerator (Bluefors LD-400), as shown in Fig. \ref{fig:setup}b, which reaches base temperatures below 100\,mK.
-The test setup also includes an external magnetic shield.
+A KID is composed of a superconducting LC resonator\cite{DayKidz}.
+Incoming photons of sufficiently high energy change the kinetic inductance of a superconducting film, shifting each detector's resonant frequency and modulating the phase of the probe tones, which allow for sensitive, frequency domain multiplexed measurements of millimeter- and submillimeter-wavelength radiation.
+The transmission lines of the sample KID arrays are wirebonded to custom-designed printed circuit boards (PCBs).
+The 280\,GHz pixels are aligned to waveguides with the copper box and the detector chip is aligned via bumpers in the copper box that align the edges of the chip.
+Optical coupling is provided through conical feedhorns due to their ease of machining.
+This differs from the feedhorns used in the full arrays, which use a more optimized spline-section design as described in Refs.~\cite{vaskuri2025_ccat_al_mkids,duell2024_ccat_tin_al_comparison}.
+All components are mounted in a custom aluminum enclosure (Fig.~\ref{fig:setup}c), which provides optical coupling and radiation shielding.

+To define the optical passband and suppress out-of-band radiation, two low-pass metal-mesh filters with measured cutoff frequencies of 288\,GHz and 330\,GHz are mounted at the entrance of the enclosure.
+The cold load is enclosed in an aluminum shell with a defined aperture, where an additional low-pass filter with a cutoff at 370\,GHz is mounted.
+These filters combined with the waveguide create an effective passband from 237 GHz to 288 GHz, with the peak transmission level around 0.9.
+To minimize potential light leaks, the filter stacks are taped around the edges to eliminate gaps between the filters and their mounts.
+As shown in Fig.~\ref{fig:setup}c, all filters are mounted in custom aluminum holders designed to provide heat sinking to the corresponding temperature stages.
+Sensitivity to radiation below the band of interest is further suppressed by the detector waveguide geometry, reducing the likelihood of significant red-leak contributions.

+Each TiN detector has a superconducting critical temperature (Tc) of approximately 1.1\,K, while the Al detectors have a Tc of 1.4\,K. These values were measured during fabrication at NIST using resistance versus temperature measurements.
+The entire assembly is mounted inside a dilution refrigerator (Bluefors LD-400), as shown in Fig. \ref{fig:setup}b, which reaches base temperatures below 100\,mK.
+The test setup also includes an external magnetic shield at 300\,K outside of the cryostat.